FDA authorizes second booster shots for adults age 50 and older - KTVZ

 The US Food and Drug Administration has expanded the emergency use authorization of the Pfizer and Moderna Covid-19 vaccines to allow adults age 50 and older to get a second booster as early as four months after their first booster dose of any Covid-19 vaccine.

 The move extends the availability of additional boosters to healthy older adults.
-The FDA had previously allowed second booster shots for anyone 12 years of age or older who was severely immune deficient, starting four months after their first booster.
+The FDA had previously allowed additional shots for anyone 12 years of age or older who was severely immune deficient.
+This group of people can now receive a three-dose primary series and two boosters — a total of five doses.

 “Current evidence suggests some waning of protection over time against serious outcomes from COVID-19 in older and immunocompromised individuals.
 Based on an analysis of emerging data, a second booster dose of either the Pfizer-BioNTech or Moderna COVID-19 vaccine could help increase protection levels for these higher-risk individuals,” said Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, in a news release.
 “Additionally, the data show that an initial booster dose is critical in helping to protect all adults from the potentially severe outcomes of COVID-19.
 So, those who have not received their initial booster dose are strongly encouraged to do so.”